Loomis Sayles bond fund legend Dan Fuss 'stepping back' from manager duties

-BOSTON (Reuters) - Loomis Sayles bond fund legend Dan Fuss will no longer manage several portfolios, starting next year, as he takes a significant step back in his duties, the asset management company said on Monday.
+NEW YORK (Reuters) -Loomis Sayles bond fund legend Dan Fuss will no longer manage several portfolios starting next year as he takes a significant step back in his duties, the asset management company said on Monday.

 “Effective March 1, 2021, Daniel J. Fuss will take a significant step back from portfolio management,” Loomis Sayles said in a regulatory disclosure.